yl4579/PitchExtractor/README.md

 # JDC-PitchExtractor
 This repo contains the training code for deep neural pitch extractor for Voice Conversion (VC) and TTS used in [StarGANv2-VC](https://github.com/yl4579/StarGANv2-VC) and [StyleTTS](https://github.com/yl4579/StyleTTS).
+This is the F0 network in StarGANv2-VC and pitch extractor in StyleTTS.

 ## Pre-requisites
 1. Python >= 3.7